xzbits/Project5_Sparkify_Airflow_ND/README.md

 ## Description
-The project deploys Apache Airflow for automating and orchestrating Sparkify Data pipeline, it creates custom operators to perform tasks such as creating tables, staging the data from S3 bucket `s3://udacity-dend/song-data` and `s3://udacity-dend/song-data` and load them to `s3://xzbits-sparkify-data-lake/`.
-By deploying AWS EMR service to run ETL pipeline and building data lake on `s3://xzbits-sparkify-data-lake/`, filling the data warehouse, and running checks on the data as the final steps.
-It takes care all the imports and provides five empty operators that need to be implemented into functional pieces of a data pipeline.
+The project deploys Apache Airflow for automating and orchestrating Sparkify Data pipeline, it creates custom operators to perform tasks such as creating tables, staging the data from S3 bucket `s3://udacity-dend/song-data` and `s3://udacity-dend/log-data`, filling the data warehouse, and running checks on the data as the final steps.

+The Python script repository takes care all the imports and provides five empty operators that need to be implemented into functional pieces of a data pipeline.

 ## Database design in STAR schema
 ![Sparkify_star_schema.PNG](project3_star_schema.png "sparkifydb STAR schema")